Leave of Absence

 How To Process

 - When the postdoctoral fellow is placed on payroll, the Office of Benefits Services will inform The Hartford that he/she is eligible for short-term disability insurance (this notice is made weekly).
 If the postdoc has no payroll, regardless of the situation, he/she will not be included on the eligibility list to The Hartford.

 - If a postdoc becomes unable to work, he/she should: (1) inform the local departmental administrator or appropriate human resources representative immediately; and (2) contact The Hartford at (800) 303-9744.
 Review PDF Document: this brochure (PDF) for more information.

 - The department administrator or appropriate Human Resources representative should complete an ISR putting the postdoc on LOA status and zeroing his/her payroll for the appropriate effective date.
-Approver 2 must be Homewood Student Employment Services.
+Approver 2 must be University Experiential Learning.
 (Note: There is a 14 day elimination period that the postdoc can remain on the payroll.)

 - The Hartford will decide whether to approve/deny the claim.